longjatdepaul/longjatdepaul/README.md

-#### Hi there 👋 I have the pleasure of teaching computer science at local high school.
+#### Hi there 👋 I have the pleasure of teaching computer science at a local high school.
 Below are a few details about the courses we offer.

 ---
 ## Computer Science Club